Nirma/blog/Notes/PragmaticProgrammer/Pragmatic_Programmer_greatest_hits.md

 lost or the documentation of the last format version could potentially have never been updated and if just one bit is shifted the entire file is unreadable.
 Non-Plain text formats require that EVERY DETAIL is know of the file format in order to parse it.
 Plain text like ASCII or UTF-8 on the other hand can be edited and read in plain text almost future proofing the file format.

-Even if the file is in a plain text format there is still a major point to cosider.
+Even if the file is in a plain text format there is still a major point to consider.

  - Human Readable does not guarantee Human Understandable